drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 ## 🔑 Deliverables and Milestones

-- Provide a list of the key deliverables and milestones of the proposed data science project, including timelines and deadlines.
+The key deliverables and milestones:

+- Data gathering and cleaning
+- Dashboard design and development
+- Data analysis and modeling
+- Integration with e-commerce platform
+- Testing and debugging
+- Deployment and maintenance

 ## 💡 Resources